 - Exhibitors are responsible for cleaning their livestock area at the conclusion of the fair.
 If the area is not cleaned by the Tuesday evening following the fair, 10% will be deducted from premium check.

 - All livestock exhibitors with the exception of rabbits and poultry will need to wear a show harness displaying their exhibitor number during the shows; two cards will be provided, one for the front and one for the back.

-- All livestock, except rabbits & poultry, shall be accompanied by a Certificate of Veterinary Inspection (CVI) issued by an accredited vet within 30 days prior to opening date of the fair.
+- All livestock, except rabbits & poultry, must be accompanied by a Certificate of Veterinary Inspection (CVI) issued by an accredited vet within 30 days prior to opening date of the fair.
 Swine must have a CVI issued by an accredited vet within 14 days prior to opening date of the fair.
 Rabbits & Poultry follow rules outlined in Dept 9, Dept 10 – Sec 9 and Dept 10 – Sec 10.

 - When on exhibition in the ring, each animal must be under halter in the charge of owner or representative.